 For several years, I focused on getting out of debt — but these days, I live completely debt-free and worry little about finances.
 It’s a beautiful thing.

 If you’re a bit lost when it comes to budgeting, it’s not that hard.
 You just need to sit down and do it, and not put it off.
 Here are the steps I’d recommend:

 Lists are easy.
 The lists you need: list all your monthly income amounts (estimate an average if you have irregular income); list all your mandatory payments (like rent, auto, power, groceries); list debt payments.
 See how much (if any) you have left over — if there isn’t much, see the next step.

 See what “mandatory” payments you can eliminate.
 This might take time, but many things are optional.
 For example, I eliminated cable TV, magazine subscriptions, a car payment (going from two cars to one), and more.
 Also, see what discretionary spending you can eliminate while you’re trying to reduce debt — Starbucks coffee, eating out a lot, buying magazines or comics, etc.

 Make that mandatory, even if they’re small at first ($50 each maybe).
 Try to increase them as you continue to simplify.

-Rent, car, utilities, etc. Make them automatic if possible, but if not go online and pay them right away each payday.
+Rent, car, utilities, etc. Make them automatic if possible, but if not, go online and pay them right away each payday.

 Maybe it’s for groceries, gas, and fun money (eating out, etc.).
-If you have difficulty not spending your grocery and gas money so that they last for two weeks, put the amounts you think you’ll need in separate envelopes — one for gas, one for groceries, one for fun money.
+If you have difficulty making your grocery and gas money last for two weeks, put the amounts you think you’ll need in separate envelopes — one for gas, one for groceries, one for fun money.

 You also want to start saving for an emergency fund immediately, and build it up over time.
-This is crucial, as without even a small emergency fund you’ll never smooth out the bumps that inevitably come up.
+This is crucial, as without even a small emergency fund, you’ll never smooth out the bumps that inevitably come up.